cwcyau/hdruk-springproject/README.md

 Supervisory input will be useful for all reporting stages but the emphasis will be on the project student to produce reports and maintain timelines.

+Feedback on reports will be given by the HDRUK Programme Team.